Author: Brad Beckett

 Read More

-National apartment listing site ABODO recently reported that the median nationwide rent price for one-bedroom units in February was $1,090 with two-bedroom units coming in at $1,348.
-ABODO uses over 1 million listings across the United States to calculate the median 1-bedroom rent price by city, state, and nation and then track the month-over-month percentage change.
-To avoid small sample sizes, they restrict their analysis to cities meeting minimum population and property count thresholds.
-Be sure to check out their extensive city list.
-Click here to read the full report on ABODO.com.
+National apartment listing site ABODO recently reported that the median nationwide rent price for one-bedroom units in May was $1,092 with two-bedroom units coming in at $1,347.
+They see no double-digit winners or losers on any of our top ten lists, which they say is indicative of a flat market.
+“Right now, we are looking for apartment rents trends to continue to flatten or even to dip more significantly as the pandemic plays out.”
+ABODO uses over 1 million listings across the United States to calculate the median 1-bedroom rent price by city, state, and nation and then track the…

 Read More